smaclell/smaclell.github.io/_drafts/changing-layers.md

 code review, we realized we could combine the two layers and clean up the application.

-TODO: Reword this paragraph.

-The both layers were responsible for accessing a collection of setting values and their metadata.
-There will only have a handful of these settings, they are heavily read and do not change after the application has started.
+The both out and inner layers were responsible for accessing specialized settings.
+These settings are special because of how heavily they are read and are readonly while the application is running.
+The settings are often treated like a key/value and there will only every be a handful of them for any application.

-The settings data looks includes a ``Key`` and ``Value`` and looks like this:
+The settings data includes a ``Key`` and ``Value`` and looks like this:

 {% highlight csharp %}
 class Settings {